Hezkore/openSUSE/post install/README.md

 Make sure to reboot once it's installed!

 Then you can plugin the receiver again and hold down the button to start syncing.\
-Then starting the Xbox controll and syncing it as well.
+Then starting the Xbox controll and sync it as well.